Best World Cup Betting Sites in the UK for 2026

 • To Reach the Final: Bet on a team to make the final, regardless of whether they win it.

-• To Qualify From Group: Back a team to progress from its group into the knockout rounds.
+• To Qualify: Back a team to progress from a knockout tie, including extra time and penalties.

 • Golden Boot Winner: Bet on the tournament’s top goalscorer.